-If an issue is found or a complaint filed for a CCWA publicly owned structure, a work order is initiated in CCWA's CMMS.
+If an issue is found or a complaint filed for a publicly owned CCWA structure, a work order is initiated in CCWA's CMMS.
 Emergency situations are addressed immediately while routine inspections are prioritized based upon the assessed conditions recorded in the inventory.
 Once CCWA can reduce the inspection/maintenance backlog, areas are identified to prioritize inspections based on structure condition, frequency of failure, and age.
-Lake City is responsible for maintenance associated with GI/LID structures at municipal facilities in its jurisdiction (e.g., administration buildings, fire stations, maintenance facilities, etc.).
-CCWA is responsible for ensuring that Lake City is conducting needed maintenance.
+Riverdale is responsible for maintenance associated with GI/LID structures at municipal facilities in its jurisdiction (e.g., administration buildings, fire stations, maintenance facilities, etc.).
+CCWA is responsible for ensuring that Riverdale is conducting needed maintenance.
 CCWA also maintains GI/LID structures on its properties (e.g. water production and wastewater treatment plants).

 Privately-owned non-residential structures are required to be maintained by individual property owners.
 Private non-residential property owners are required to complete a signed and notarized maintenance agreement with the City.
 The maintenance agreement is a requirement during the plan review process and will accompany any transfer of property.
 The maintenance agreement requires the property owner to submit an inspection form once every 5 years to CCWA to verify inspection and maintenance needs and includes remedies for default.
 If CCWA identifies non-compliance with the maintenance agreement, the first step to bring the site into compliance is for a CCWA staff member to conduct a site visit or phone call to the property owner.
-Failure to meet the requirements of the Maintenance Agreement constitutes a violation of Appendix A, Article VII of the City of Lake City Code of Ordinances and may be punishable under this article.
-A re-inspection will be conducted to verify the maintenance activities were performed.
+Failure to meet the requirements of the Maintenance Agreement constitutes a violation of Appendix A, Article VII of the City of Riverdale Code of Ordinances and may be punishable under this article.
+A reinspection will be conducted to verify the maintenance activities were performed.
 The City is responsible for ultimately enforcing the terms of the inspection and maintenance agreement, as well as all the provisions for ongoing inspection and maintenance.
 CCWA documents all maintenance agreements, inspection forms, property owner communication, and if applicable, documentation of any enforcement actions.

-• Conduct inspections and/or ensure that inspections are conducted on 100% of the total privately-owned non-residential and publicly owned GI/LID structures within the 5-year permit term.

-- Conduct maintenance on publicly owned GI/LID structures as needed, contingent upon available staff and financial resources. - Ensure 100% of publicly owned structures owned by other entities and privately-owned non-residential GI/LID structures are maintained as needed.
+- Conduct inspections and/or ensure that inspections are conducted on 100% of the total privately-owned non-residential and publicly owned GI/LID structures within the 5-year permit term, with a minimum of 5% of structures inspected annually.
+If there are less than five structures in the inventory, then at least one structure will be inspected each year. - Conduct maintenance on publicly owned GI/LID structures as needed, contingent upon available staff and financial resources. - Ensure 100% of publicly owned structures owned by other entities and privately-owned non-residential GI/LID structures are maintained as needed.